Sian Rogers

-Sian Rogers (born 28 June 1998) is an English professional footballer who plays as a goalkeeper for FA Women's Championship club Charlton Athletic on loan from Aston Villa.
+Sian Rogers (born 28 June 1998) is an English professional footballer who plays as a goalkeeper for Women's Championship club Sheffield United.

 Rogers played youth football with Wolverhampton Wanderers, Birmingham City and Arsenal before joining Aston Villa.
 She made her first-team debut in the 2017–18 FA WSL 2.

 Rogers has played for England at several youth levels.

 Early life

 Rogers began to play football at the age of six.
 She was scouted by the Wolverhampton Wanderers centre of excellence, later going on to join Birmingham City.
 Rogers became a regular for the development side whilst at Birmingham, before signing for Arsenal to be a key part of the successful development side there.
 She was occasionally an unused substitute at senior level for Birmingham and Arsenal.

 Club career

 Aston Villa

 Rogers was signed by Aston Villa in the run up to the 2017–18 season.

 Rogers received her first red card in a match against Manchester United on 17 April 2019.
 Her strong performances in the 2018–19 season saw her nominated for the club's player of the season award.

 Rogers signed a new two-year contract with Villa in October 2019.

 She spent a period out with a shoulder injury during this month.
 Rogers made her fiftieth appearance in a Villa shirt against Lewes on 24 November 2019.
 She was awarded the Golden Glove after keeping five clean sheets in thirteen matches as Aston Villa claimed the 2019–20 FA Women's Championship title.

 Rogers made her top flight debut against Manchester City on 5 September 2020.